-The Center for Pharmaceutical Outcomes Research (CePOR, SEE-por) resides within the Skaggs School of Pharmacy and Pharmaceutical Sciences.
+The Center for Pharmaceutical Outcomes Research (CePOR; SEE-por) resides within the Skaggs School of Pharmacy and Pharmaceutical Sciences.
 The Center is comprised of the School’s faculty who teach and conduct research within the field of pharmaceutical outcomes research: Drs.
-Valuck, Nair, Campbell, Anderson and McQueen.
+Valuck, Nair, H. Anderson, McQueen, K. Anderson, Zemplenyi, and DiStefano.
 The vision of CePOR is to foster and grow education and research excellence in three primary disciplines: pharmacoepidemiology, pharmacoeconomics, and pharmaceutical and drug related policy.

 The educational mission of CePOR is achieved through the faculty’s commitment to training the next generation of pharmaceutical outcomes researchers in their PhD training program (PhD in Pharmaceutical Outcomes Research).
 The research mission of CePOR is achieved through two main initiatives: 1.
 Data access, storage and sharing and; 2.
 Funded research.
 CePOR owns a CU-firewalled server that houses state and national insurance claims datasets for education and research applications.

 CePOR promotes research across the continuum of our field.
-Examples that include CePOR faculty leading aspects of the following team-based organizations include: The Colorado Consortium for Prescription Drug Abuse Prevention (Dr. Valuck); Rocky Mountain Multiple Sclerosis Center (Dr. Nair); Pharmaceutical Value Initiative (pValue, Drs.
-Campbell, McQueen, Whittington); Colorado Medicaid Drug Utilization Review (Dr. Anderson); Institute for Clinical and Economic Review collaboration (Drs.
-Campbell, McQueen, and Whittington); Risk-sharing agreement facilitation and research (Drs.
-McQueen, Whittington, and Anderson); and Data Science to Patient Value NavLab (Dr. Whittington).
+Examples that include CePOR faculty leading aspects of the following team-based organizations include: The Colorado Consortium for Prescription Drug Abuse Prevention (Dr. Valuck); Rocky Mountain Multiple Sclerosis Center (Dr. Nair); the Memory Disorders Clinic for the treatment of Alzheimer’s Disease and Related Dementia (Dr. Nair); Colorado Medicaid Drug Utilization Review (Dr. H. Anderson); Pharmaceutical Value Initiative (pValue; Drs.
+McQueen, Zemplenyi, and DiStefano); Institute for Clinical and Economic Review collaboration (Drs.
+McQueen, Zemplenyi, and DiStefano); and value-based contracting facilitation and research (Drs.
+McQueen, Nair, K. Anderson, Zemplenyi, and DiStefano).

-CePOR faculty have an extensive record of successful collaborations with the School of Medicine, Adult and Child Consortium for Health Outcomes Research and Delivery Science (ACCORDS), Colorado School of Public Health, and the Colorado Clinical and Translational Sciences Institute (CCTSI).
+CePOR faculty have an extensive record of successful collaborations with the School of Medicine, Adult and Child Consortium for Health Outcomes Research and Delivery Science (ACCORDS), Colorado School of Public Health, the Colorado Clinical and Translational Sciences Institute (CCTSI), and the Center for Bioethics and Humanities.
 These exciting and progressive collaborations bring together a diverse, multidisciplinary, highly experienced group of talented clinicians and researchers.

 Prescription Drug Abuse in Colorado: Collective Action for Collective Impact